mdsol/kender/README.md

 rake ci
 ```

-This performs the three sub-tasks `ci:config`, `ci:run` and `ci:clean`.
+This executes the three sub-tasks `ci:config`, `ci:run` and `ci:clean`.
 Each of
 these can be run in isolation.

 Configuration typically requires values to be provided.
-Using the Dice Bag gem,
+Using DiceBag, this can
-this can be done through environment variables passed on the rake command line.
+be done through environment variables passed on the rake command line.
+For
-For example, in a typical Rails project you would use the following:
+example, in a typical Rails project you would use the following:

 ```
 rake DATABASE_USERNAME=root DATABASE_PASSWORD=password DATABASE_NAME=test ci